mobiledgex/edge-cloud-sdk-unity/README.md

 **Important**: Make sure your Resources/MobiledgeXSettings.asset file has the correct information for your application.

+### Example Usage:
 Once that setup has been completed, you can very easily call all the necessary API requests to connect to a cloudlet with your application deployed.
 Here is some example code using the MobiledgeXIntegration class that comes with the package

 **Getting Edge Connection Url**

+MobiledgeX SDK uses the device Location and [the device MCC-MNC code](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine) to connect you to the closest Edge cloudlet were you application instance is deployed.

+If you carrier is not supported yet by MobiledgeX it will throw a DmeDnsException and it will connect you to  [wifi.dme](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine) which will connect you to the closest [regional DME](https://developers.mobiledgex.com/getting-started/connecting-client-app#distributed-matching-engine).

 ```csharp
 using MobiledgeX;